aamott/GCODE-Fixinator/README.md

 # GCODE Fixinator
-Every finish a print and realize it didn't really finish?
+Ever finish a print and realize it didn't really finish?
 You come to see your lovely model only half finished?
 And for one reason or another, you can't use Power Loss Recovery - be it OctoPrint, a printer without Marlin, or a clog that luckily didn't mangle your model.
 I guess we restart that week long print...

 But wait!
 Is that a glimmer of hope and a flat top surface?
 Try the GCODE Fixinator!
 Will it fix a clump of plastic on the nozzle?
 No. Unfortunately not.
 However, it *will* remove the entire already-printed part of your model so you can resume printing where it stopped!